 - Ascended Extra: Adrian Cappalletti started out as a live fill-in before he joined full-time after Jim Parker formally left.

-- Brutal Death Metal: A mix of the early 2000s Unique Leader Records style (particularly Disgorge) and dissonant death metal.
+- Death Metal: Brutal Death Metal.
+A mix of the early 2000s Unique Leader Records style (particularly Disgorge) and dissonant death metal.
 This makes their success somewhat of an anomaly, as that particular style of brutal death seldom manages to achieve anything other than underground success.

 - Concept Album: All of their albums have formed a loosely-defined conceptual story about an apocalypse, with each album chronicling a different chapter; Sunken Chambers of Nephilim tells the story of the initial event, Misery chronicles the immediate and short-term aftermath, and The Decaying Light chronicles the continued fall of whatever remains of civilization After the End.

 - Cosmic Horror Story: The apocalypse that their lyrics depict has overtones of this; one day, the forces of Heaven and Hell are going to carry out Armageddon on Earth, there isn't a goddamn thing we can do about it, none of our religious teachings are anywhere close to correct and they don't really care about us outside of our potential as Mooks to throw into the meat grinder so that they can spare a few of their own, and when that war is over, humanity is stuck with the bill and a ruined world.

 - Country Matters: Like his fellow Australian CJ McMahon, Jordan is legendary for his extensive usage of "cunt" onstage.

 - Early Installment Weirdness: Sunken Chambers of Nephilim was a fairly straightforward brutal death album, with none of the dissonant elements that would later come to define their work.